-This product is prepared in two forms: tablets and pellets.
-The rounded tablets weigh approximately 3 grams and release 1 gram of phosphine gas.
-They are about 16 mm in diameter and are bulk packaged in resealable aluminum flasks containing 100 to 500 tablets each.
-The pellets weigh approximately 0.6 grams and release 0.2 grams of phosphine gas.
-They are about 10 mm in diameter and are packaged in resealable flasks containing either 1660 or 2490 pellets.
-Upon exposure to air, pellets and tablets of this product begin to react with atmospheric moisture to produce small quantities of phosphine gas.
+Upon exposure to air, PHOSTOXIN® tablets and pellets begin to react with atmospheric moisture to produce small quantities of phosphine gas.
 This reaction starts slowly, gradually accelerates and then tapers off again as the aluminum phosphide is spent.
-Pellets of this product react somewhat faster than do the tablets.
+PHOS-TOXIN® pellets react somewhat faster than do the tablets.
 The rates of decomposition of the tablets and pellets will vary depending upon moisture and temperature conditions.
-For example, when moisture and temperature of the fumigated commodity are high, decomposition of this product may be complete in less than 3 days.
-However, at lower ambient temperatures and relative humidity levels, decomposition of this product may require 5 days or more.
-After decomposition, this product leaves a gray-white powder composed almost entirely of aluminum hydroxide and other inert ingredients.
-This will cause no problems if the fumigant has been added directly to commodities such as grain.
-However, the spent powder must be retrieved for disposal after space fumigations.
-If properly exposed, the spent form of this product will normally contain only a small amount of unreacted aluminum phosphide and may be disposed of without hazard.
-While spent form of this product is not considered a hazardous waste, partially spent residual dust from this product incompletely exposed will require special care.
-Precautions and instructions for further deactivation and disposal will be given later in this label.

-Pellets and Tablets of this product are supplied in gas-tight containers and their shelf life is unlimited as long as the packaging remains intact.
-Once opened for fumigation, the flasks of tablets and pellets may be tightly resealed and stored for future use.
-Storage and handling instructions will be given in detail later in this Applicator's Manual.
+For example, when moisture and temperature of the fumigated commodity are high, decomposition of PHOSTOXIN® may be complete in less than 3 days.
+However, at lower ambient temperatures and humidity levels, decomposition of PHOSTOXIN® may require 5 davs or more.
+After decomposition, PHOSTOXIN® leaves a gray-white powder composed almost entirely of aluminum hydroxide and other approved inert ingredients.
+This will cause no problems if the fumigant has been added directly to a commodity such as grain.
+However, the spent powder must usually be retrieved for disposal after space funigations.
+If properly exposed, the spent PHOSTOXIN® will normally contain only a small amount of unreacted aluminum phosphide and may be disposed of without hazard.
+While spent PHOSTOXIN® is not considered a hazardous waste, partially spent residual dusts from incompletely exposed PHOSTOXIN® will require special care.
+Precautions and instructions for further deactivation and disposal will be given under Section 28 of this Manual.
+PHOSTOXIN® tablets and pellets are supplied in gas-tight containers and their shelf life is unlimited as long as the packaging remains intact.
+Once opened for fumigation, the aluminum flasks of tablets or pellets may be tightly resealed and stored for future use.
+Storage and handling instructions will be given in detail under Section 19.

+4. PRECAUTIONARY STATEMENTS

-SECTION 5 PRECAUTIONARY STATEMENTS Hazards to Humans and Domestic Animals
+4.1 Hazards to Humans and Domestic Animals

-DANGER: Aluminum phosphide from tablets, pellets, or dust of this product may be fatal if swallowed.
-Fatal if absorbed through the skin.
-Do not get in eyes, on skin, or on clothing.
-Do not breathe dust or vapors.
-Do not eat, drink, or smoke while handling aluminum phosphide fumigants.

-When a sealed container is opened, or if the material comes in contact with moisture, water or acids, these products will release phosphine which is an extremely toxic gas.
-If a garlic odor is detected, refer to the "INDUSTRIAL HYGIENE MONITORING" under the "APPLICATOR AND WORKER EXPOSURE" section of this label for appropriate monitoring procedures.
+DANGER: Aluminum phosphide from PHOSTOXIN® tablets, pellets or dust may be fatal if swallowed.
+Do not get in eyes, on skin or on clothing.
+Do not eat, drink or smoke while handling aluminum phosphide fumigants.
+If a sealed container is opened, or if the material comes into contact with moisture, water or acids, these products will release phosphine which is an extremely toxic gas.
+If a garlic odor is detected, refer to the Industrial Hygiene Monitoring instructions found in Section 15.6 of this manual for appropriate monitoring procedures.
 Pure phosphine gas is odorless; the garlic odor is due to a contaminant.
-Since the odor of phosphine may not be detected under some circumstances, the absence of a garlic odor does not mean that dangerous levels of phosphine gas are absent.
-Observe proper re-entry procedures specified elsewhere in the labeling to prevent overexposure.
+Since the odor of phosphine may not be detected under some circumstances, the absence of a garlic odor does not mean that dangerous levels of phosphine gas are not present.
+Observe proper re-entry procedures specified under Section 15.4 in this labeling to prevent overexposure.